ibm-mas/ansible-devops/ibm/mas_devops/roles/ibm_catalogs/README.md

 # ibm_catalogs
 This role installs the **IBM Maximo Operator Catalog**, which is a curated Operator Catalog derived from the **IBM Operator Catalog**, with all content certified compatible with IBM Maximo Application Suite:

-Additional, for IBM employees only, the pre-release development operator catalog can be installed, this is achieved by setting both the `artifactory_username` and `artifactory_apikey` variables.
+Additional, for IBM employees only, the pre-release development operator catalog can be installed, this is achieved by setting both the `artifactory_username` and `artifactory_token` variables.

 ## Role Variables